 - Let it rest until it's finally ready at room temperature.

 - It will then be ready to use.

 - Lightly dust the surface to be waxed with cornstarch and rub it in.

-- Using the popsicle stick or spatula, apply a thin layer in the opposite direction of the hair growth.
+- Then, apply a thin layer in the opposite direction of the hair growth using the popsicle stick or spatula.

-- Cover with a cotton strip, rub the fabric firmly, and make sure you follow your hair growth direction.
+- Cover with a cotton strip, rub the fabric firmly, and follow your hair growth direction.

 - Let it sit there for about a minute.
 Then, pull the skin tight with one hand and rip off the strip quickly with your other hand.
-Make sure you are tearing the strip in the direction of your hair growth, as this will help stop the hair breaking (less chance of irritation or ingrown).
+Make sure you are tearing the strip toward your hair growth, as this will help stop the hair from breaking (less chance of irritation or ingrown).